kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Away from Spain

 - I am away from Spain for the first week of April.
+- I travel to India with a friend for a short tour.
+- When I return to Spain, Christine wants to know who he is, what does he do, where does he live.
+She asks me these questions over and over.
+- I wonder why she is so interested when I'm telling her about the hell I'm enduring.
+- Is she hurriedly sent to report back because I happen to be communicating with someone the criminal gangs are unaware of?

 ## Response from Generalitat